International Islamic University: Old campus

-The old campus lies about the Faisal Masjid.
-The masjid was designed by Vedat Dalokay, a Turkish architect.
+The old campus lies about the Faisal Mosque.
+The mosque was designed by Vedat Dalokay, a Turkish architect.
 It was donated to the university by King Faisal of Saudi Arabia.
-The Masjid is one of the largest in the world and is able to accommodate tens of thousands of people in its prayer hall, women's gallery and courtyard.
+The mosque is one of the largest in the world and is able to accommodate tens of thousands of people in its prayer hall, women's gallery and courtyard.

 New campus

 The new campus occupies Islamabad's Sector H-10.
 The first phase of construction of the new campus was completed in 2013.
 Since then a campus area for women has been established.
 In 2006, the construction of the Central Library and the Lincoln Corner was completed.